thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   8) C8Y config plugin: sends a delete request to the HTTP file transfer with the `file-id`
      * Example for HTTP DELETE request: `http://<ip address of thin-edge device>/config_snapshot/<file-id>`

-  9) C8Y config plugin: sends the downloaded file to C8Y
+  9) C8Y config plugin: sends the downloaded file to Cumulocity cloud

   10) C8Y config plugin: removes the downloaded file from temporary location